GrifTheDev/passy/README.md

 ### Running from source (Linux, MacOS)

-Please ensure you have the Python installed on your machine before proceeding.
+Please ensure you have Python installed on your machine before proceeding.

 To run from source, click the green `Code` button on the top of the webpage and then click on the `Download Zip` button.
 This will download a zip file containing the source code.
 Once the zip file is downloaded, extract it and open a terminal inside the folder.
 From the terminal run (without the $):
 ```bash